 The inequalities that give birth to human rights problems are not necessarily deliberate and thus cannot be fixed with our current approach of relying on laws alone.
 They are very subtle ways in which we, as a group change our choices to address biases and priorities that we are not consciously aware of even having and would likely outright reject if we were making conscious choices.
 We need to address human minds in a well researched, knowledge oriented and systematic manner and develop within society the skills to recognize their actions and their impact on the well being of everyone.
 In other words, the government needs to urgently start making serious investments in social analysis to see desperately needed changes on the human rights front.

-When the going gets tough by Vidyut, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+When the going gets tough by Vidyut, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+Terms and conditions beyond the scope of this license may be available at aamjanata.com.